cooolgamer/Nintendo-Anime-Channel-Revival/README.md

 # Nintendo-Anime-Channel-Revival
 Hello and welcome to this template of Nintendo Anime Channel revival!
-It mean that you have to edit it to add your own videos on it...
+It mean that you have to edit it to add your own videos on it.

 ## How to use?
 * Go to the releases page (https://github.com/cooolgamer/Nintendo-Anime-Channel-Revival/releases),